-Disclosure and Barring Service & Safeguarding Training
+Disclosure and Barring Service, Work Health Assessment & Safeguarding Training

 As this course leads to a professional qualification, student teachers are required to undertake a Disclosure and Barring Service (DBS) Enhanced Disclosure and Work Health Assessment.
 You'll also need to complete Safeguarding Training.

 See the School of Education's web pages for details about costs.
-The fee includes the cost of a learning journal, which is provided at the start of the course.

 English language requirements